jbking/two-scoops-of-django-ja/source/index.rst

 1.7.2 HTML and CSS Style Guides . . . . . . . . . . . . . . . . . . . . . . .
 10
 1.8 Never Code to the IDE (Or Text Editor) . . . . . . . . . . . . . . . . . . . . . .
 10
 1.9 Summary . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
 11
-2 􀄻e Optimal Django Environment Setup 13
+2 The Optimal Django Environment Setup 13
 2.1 Use the Same Database Engine Everywhere . . . . . . . . . . . . . . . . . . . .
 13
 2.1.1 Fixtures Are Not a Magic Solution . . . . . . . . . . . . . . . . . . . . .
 13
 2.1.2 You Can’t Examine an Exact Copy of Production Data Locally . . . . . .
 14